yondonfu/generic-mock/README.md

 # Generic Mock

 Solidity contract that can be used to mock contract dependencies during testing.
+Currently supports mocking the following Solidity types: `uint256`, `bytes32`, `bool`

 # Usage